jdrichardsappacad/react-2021/week-15/practices/06-react-redux-singleArticle-short-practice/README.md

 `articles` array, and display the information for that article inside the `JSX`

 Congratulations!
-You have re-used the knowledge that you have for displaying information based on a parameter.
+You have re-used the knowledge that you have for parsing data and displaying information using JSX based on a parameter.

 [starter]:https://github.com/orgs/appacademy-starters/repositories?type=all